The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after visiting links on our site.

 (That’s how they’re able to offer it for so much cheaper.
 The downside is that you can’t ask live questions, etc., but there are some big upsides, too!
 For example, you can learn at your own pace and never get left behind!)

-(Get the free trial through the link I shared above).
+(See current pricing and available discounts through the link I shared above).

 In the end, the choice of which route to take just depends on your situation, budget, and needs.

 Plenty of successful software engineers have taken cheaper, self-taught routes and become great developers with excellent careers.

 If I were trying to become a software engineer, I’d start out by studying online via free and cheaper options.
 But this is because I’d want to make sure that this career is right for me before committing tens of thousands of dollars.